 See the PDF below to read about our findings.

 During the 2018-2019 growing seasons we explored how our Permanent Raised Beds (PRB) affect soil health, weed management, and yield.
 A Permanent Raised Bed system intentionally designates permanent growing space for crops that is cultivated year after year, and often includes tilling the rows while leaving the inter-rows untouched.
 However, we have established our system as a no-till system to reduce soil disturbance and weed seed germination.
 As organically managed farm, we have found this system to be an effective way to passively manage weeds, without the use of herbicides.

 See the PowerPoint presentation below to learn more about what we found through this research project.
 You can also watch a brief video explaining our research on NESAREs website.

-This research is funded by a Northeast Sustainable Agriculture Research & Education Farmer Grant.
+Both studies were funded by Northeast Sustainable Agriculture Research & Education Farmer Grants.